Science Research & Enrichment Programme

-The Mentorship Attachment offers students the chance to work on research projects in Life/Medical Sciences, Chemical/Physical Sciences, and Engineering under the guidance of mentors from NUS and established research centres.
+The Mentorship Attachment offers students the opportunity to work on research projects in Life/Medical Sciences, Chemical/Physical Sciences, and Engineering under the guidance of mentors from NUS and other established research centres.
 Students work in a real-world research environment.

 During the mentorship attachment in May/June, the student spends at least 2 weeks working full-time on the research project.

-The Science Research Congress to be held in April 2021 offers students an opportunity to communicate their research findings to an audience of mentors and interested JC students.
-On the successful completion of the Attachment, certificates of participation in the SRP 2020/21 will be presented to the students at the Congress.
+The Science Research Congress which will be held in April 2022 offers students an opportunity to communicate their research findings to an audience of mentors and interested JC students.
+On the successful completion of the Attachment, certificates of participation in the SRP 2021/22 will be presented to the students at the Congress.

-Interested eligible JC1 H2 and Year 5 IP science students should first register to sit an Aptitude Test and apply for participation in the Research Methods Module (RMM).
+Interested eligible JC1 H2 and Year 5 IP science students should first apply to participate in the Research Methods Module (RMM).

 - Successful completion of Research Methods Module (RMM),

-- Attendance at the 32nd Science Research Congress, and
+- Attendance at the 33rd Science Research Congress (online), and

 - Acceptance of an approved Research Plan by a mentor.